The Fourier transform for triples of quadratic spaces

 We warn the reader that in \cite{Elazar:Shaviv} there is a definition of a Schwartz space for any quasi-affine scheme of finite type over the real numbers.
 In the smooth case their definition coincides with ours.
-In the nonsmooth case it does not, essentially because functions in our Schwartz spaces need not extend to the singular set.
+In the limited situations in which we define Schwartz spaces of nonsmooth schemes, our definitions do not coincide with theirs because functions in our Schwartz spaces need not extend to the singular set.